matn7/CS-Notes/src/main/java/deployment/GCP.md

 **Cloud Datastore**

-- Managed & autoscaled NoSQL DB with indexes, queries and ACID trans. support:
+- Managed & auto scale NoSQL DB with indexes, queries and ACID trans. support:
     - DynamoDB
     - MongoDB
 - NoSQL, so queries can get complicated:
-    - No joins or aggregates and must line up with indexes
+    - No joins or aggregates and must line up with indexes.
-    - NOT, OR and NOT EQUALS (<>,!=) operations natively supported
+    - NOT, OR and NOT EQUALS (<>,!=) operations natively supported.
 - Automatic "built-in" indexes for simple filtering and sorting (ASC, DESC).
 - Manual "composite" indexes for more complicated, but beware them "exploding".
 - Pay for GB-months of storage used.